When: 09:00 h – 17:00 h, Monday, Wednesday & Sunday (other days on request)

 Capacity: 2 – 8 persons

 Notice: Please let us know your tolerance to food allergies or food preferences (e.g. vegetarian, vegan) in advance.

 Located just 45 minutes outside of Makarska, the area of Vrgorac offers plenty of historic moments combined with exceptional local gastronomy and wine culture.
 We return by 17:00 h, which means you would still have a time to jump into the sea and refresh yourself.

 Wear some comfortable clothes and shoes as we would have a 10-15 minutes walk up the hill toward the fortress and tower.
-Tour includes a pick up from your hotel / apartment and return, safe and clean air condition equipped vehicle, professional driver and English speaking guide, introduction to wine tasting techniques by WSET Level 3 diploma holder, entrance fees to the fortress and tower, a visit to boutique prosciutto producer, wine tasting and vineyard tour, traditional lunch and premium bottled drinking water during the day.
+Tour includes a pick up from your hotel / apartment and return, safe and clean air condition equipped vehicle, professional driver and English speaking guide, introduction to wine tasting techniques by WSET Diploma holder, entrance fees to the fortress and tower, a visit to boutique prosciutto producer, wine tasting and vineyard tour, traditional lunch and premium bottled drinking water during the day.

 OPG Majić – Boutique Prosciutto Producer

 A tour starts by visiting OPG Majić, a boutique local producer of cured meats in Vrgorac area, well known for Dalmatian prosciutto.
 After a brief tour of the facility and presentation of the traditional production techniques in meat curing and smoking, we would spend remaining time by sitting outside next to the 200 years old stone house while tasting selection of their organically made products including Dalmatian prosciutto, smoked pork fillet and pancetta.